balazsgyenes/parllel/docs/design.md

 - Buffer registration and reduction is very similar to `mp.shared_memory.SharedMemory`.
 If looking up SharedMemory in the global registry is not too slow, could we just rely on this functionality instead?
     - However, the benefit of the buffer registry is that deeply nested namedarraytuples are recovered in a single step.
 - Can we avoid defining a rigid interface to the Handler/Agent/Model?
 How can a user add another argument to the agent/model, and what is the use case for this? (e.g. agent_ids for multi-agent case)
+- What object(s) are responsible for array allocation for the batch buffer.
+This batch buffer is basically global state, so it falls under the responsibility of the build function, but Transform types currently allocate their own additional Arrays.

 ## TODOs